ArtskydJ/Remember-TV/README.md

 To create files in the `dist` folder, do `npm run build`

+## Developing

-To run the program for testing, do `npm run start`
+To run the program for testing, do `npm run start` and `npm run watch` in two different console windows/tabs.